srunr/Hello-World/README.md

 # Hello-World
   Hi All
-    I'm interrested in Ada2012 programming.
+    I'm interested in Ada2012 programming.
 Used the first ever Ada compiler on a p-code machine https://en.wikipedia.org/wiki/Pascal_MicroEngine by Western Digital.